trikit/trikit/README.md

-facilitate Actuarial analysis in Python, with particular emphasis on automating the basic techniques generally used for estimating unpaid claim liabilities. trikit\'s core data structure is the triangle, which comes in both incremental and cumulative varieties. trikit\'s triangle objects inherit directly from Pandas DataFrame, so all of the familiar methods and attributes used when working in Pandas can be be applied without modification to trikit\'s triangle objects.
+facilitate Actuarial analysis in Python, with particular emphasis on automating the basic techniques generally used for estimating unpaid claim liabilities. trikit\'s core data structure is the triangle, which comes in both incremental and cumulative varieties. trikit's triangle objects inherit directly from Pandas DataFrame, so all of the familiar methods and attributes used when working in Pandas can be be applied to trikit triangle objects.

 Along with the core `IncrTriangle` and `CumTriangle` data structures, trikit exposes a few common methods for estimating unpaid claim